 The new KPPU guidelines on case handling try to create more room in KPPU investigations for the use of indirect evidence, in particular in the form of economic analysis.
 Considering the KPPU's limited investigative powers, the use of indirect evidence is of major importance to the authority.
 The KPPU has already used such indirect evidence in various cases in the past, but on appeal, the authority always had to rely on substantial direct evidence, consisting of witness statements, expert opinions, letters and/or documents, and statements from undertakings, to win.
-Given the unlikeliness that the KPPU's investigative powers will be reinforced in the near future (see also our response to question 9.2 below), it can be expected that the KPPU will try to rely more on indirect evidence to prove that certain antitrust prohibitions, including the cartel prohibition, have been violated.
+Given the unlikeliness that the KPPU's investigative powers will be reinforced in the near future (please see also our response to question 9.2 below), it can be expected that the KPPU will try to rely more on indirect evidence to prove that certain antitrust prohibitions, including the cartel prohibition, have been violated.
 However, it is yet to be seen whether the courts will accept an increased role for indirect evidence in antitrust cases.
+Another significant development in the field of cartel damages claims is the case discussed in our response to question 8.6, which seems to imply that a cartel damages claim must always be based on a KPPU order to pay damages, not on an unlawful act claim under Article 1365 of the Indonesian Civil Code.
+However, it is not clear if the claimant will appeal the decision.
+In any event, the doctrine of precedent does not exist in Indonesia and each case must be determined on its own facts and merits, although consideration may be given to previously decided similar cases and academic theories.
+Accordingly, another court may reach a different decision in a similar case in the future.